ncatlab/nlab-content/pages/17631.md

 * If $w_1, w_2, \ldots, w_n$ are reduced forms, then so is $x^{w_1 w_2 \ldots w_n}$.

-The reader who is following where this is going will have observed that this recursive description of reduced forms matches precisely the recursive description of rooted planar trees, formalized by saying the set $Tree$ of isomorphism classes of rooted planar trees is the least fixed point, or initial algebra, of the endofunctor $T \mapsto 1 + T^\ast$ on $Set$.
+The reader who is following where this is going will have observed that this recursive description of reduced forms matches precisely the recursive description of rooted planar trees, formalized by saying the set $Tree$ of isomorphism classes of rooted planar trees is the least fixed point, or [[initial algebra of an endofunctor|initial algebra]], of the [[endofunctor]] $T \mapsto T^\ast$ on $Set$.

 To put it more visually: let us designate the term $x$ appearing as the base of a reduced form $x^{w_1 \ldots w_n}$ as the root of a corresponding tree.
 (If the reduced form is just $x$, then that $x$ is designated the root of a tree consisting of only a root.)
 The reduced forms $w_i$ themselves have roots, and we draw an edge connecting those roots to the root $x$ appearing in the base.
-Continuing, we climb recursively up the stacked exponentials, eventually obtaining a structure of rooted planar tree from a reduced form.
-In fact, there is no harm in identifying rooted planar trees with reduced forms.
+Continuing this pattern, we climb recursively up the stacked exponentials, eventually obtaining a structure of rooted planar tree from a reduced form, whose vertices are just the instances of $x$ appearing in the reduced form.

+In fact, there is no harm in identifying rooted planar trees with reduced forms, and we will repeatedly use this identification below.

 Letting $Red(w)$ denote the reduced form of a magma word $w \in Mag(x)$, we thus have the following result.